 • Homes with fairly standard layouts

-• Projects balancing cost and appearance
+• Projects balancing cost, timeline, and appearance

 Limitations to Know

-• Ceiling-height storage is often restricted
+• Ceiling-height runs are sometimes restricted

-• Finish durability varies by manufacturer
+• Finish durability and box construction varies heavily by manufacturer

 Custom Cabinets: Built for Your Home, Not a Warehouse